 0.1.
 Supplement 5 to the 03 series of amendments is introduced to take into account vehicles of categories X and Y 1, as well as vehicles with a manual mode operating at speeds above 6 km/h which are equipped with an Automated Driving System (ADS) 1.

 0.1.1.
 The Regulation was originally drafted for vehicles with driver and manual driving controls.
-It is the intention of this new amendment to keep the spirit of the Regulation and to extend its application to vehicles without driver and without manual driving controls in the vehicle.
+It is the intention of this amendment to keep the spirit of the Regulation and to extend its application to vehicles without driver and without manual driving controls in the vehicle.
 In the absence of driver/manual driving controls in the vehicle, provisions related to them shall not be taken into account if not already covered by this amendment.

 0.1.2.
 In case of vehicles equipped with an ADS other than vehicles of category X, in any driving mode no special provisions or exemptions apply."